Kcrypto126/Clarity-App/README.md

 ### Sign-up Flow

+1. User opens app and is presented with intro assessment nodes
-1. Complete introductory assessment
+2. Complete questions in the intro assessment nodes
-2. Registration page
+3. System prompts for registration to save progress
-3. Land on personalized mind map with unlocked nodes
+4. After registration, user lands on personalized mind map with unlocked nodes based on their responses

 ## Technical Architecture